Toroweap Overlook – Tuweep – the best of the Grand Canyon

 No Services at Toweep

 Services are non-existent at Toroweap: there is no water, gas, food, lodging, or phone service.
 So fill up to full.
 Just in case, pack more water, more food, and warm clothes.
 On our first trip to Toroweap, we could not stay overnight.
 We had no permit.
 So after sunset, we had to leave the park.
-Carelessly, we focused on taking pictures of the area just outside the park gate.
 It was November, and night fell very quickly, and the temperature dropped with it.
 It was so dark that we could not safely continue driving on this rough road.
 We stayed for the night on a side road in an uncomfortable car.
 Luckily, we always prepare ourselves thoroughly for road trips.
 Therefore, check out our Road Trip Packing List and Day Hiking Packing List before your Toroweap adventure.
+The second time we visited Toroweap together, we stayed there at Tuweep campground for two nights.

 Tuweep Overlook is a day-use area.
 It’s open from sunrise to 30 minutes past sunset when the gate is locked.
 And you must leave the park if you don’t have a permit to camp there.
 Pets must be leashed.
 Drones are prohibited.
 Fires and charcoal grills are prohibited.